k-explorer/blog_src/content/posts/linux-takes-the-cake.md

 It too, uses the GNOME DE.
 Fedora is less popular than Ubuntu or Linux Mint, but it is still a viable choice if you're looking for a reliable distribution.
 **NOTE**: A server operating system is one that specifically focuses on client server requests, and can act as a web server, mail server, file server, database server, etc.

-Although the above are the main Linux distributions, main others exist and are used, such as Nitrux, and Pop!_OS.
+Although the above are the main Linux distributions, main others exist and are used, such as Debian (it's what Ubuntu was based on), Nitrux, and Pop!_OS.

+## Software {#software}